-33. Additional Call ceremonies may be held by an Inn if, for example, the number of student members to be Called exceeds the capacity of an Inn.
+35. Additional Call ceremonies may be held by an Inn if, for example, the number of student members to be Called exceeds the capacity of an Inn.
 Call ceremonies will normally be held within 10 days of the prescribed Call publication date.
 In such circumstances, the date of the Call will then be recorded on Call certificates as that of the official Call publication date not the actual date of the additional Call ceremony.

-- 34. In exceptional circumstances Inn members may be Called on an ad hoc basis.
-In these cases the date of the actual Call will be recorded on the Call certificate. - 35.
-Student members are required to attend Call in person.
+36. In exceptional circumstances Inn members may be Called on an ad hoc basis.
+In these cases the date of the actual Call will be recorded on the Call certificate.

+37. Student members are required to attend Call in person.
 A joint protocol covering the awarding of waivers of this requirement has been agreed by the Inns.
-This can be found at Annex A. Applications must be submitted to the Inn's Nominated Officer using the form prescribed by the Inn. - 36.
-The Inns will publish the names of all of those who are Called to the Bar. - 37.
-The fee applicable for Call to the Bar shall be determined by the individual Inn and will be reviewed annually.
-It will be published on each Inn's website along with the cost of other activities associated with Call to the Bar. - 38.
-All those Called on the same date shall rank in order of seniority from their date of admission to the Inn. - 39.
-The rules for the awarding of temporary Call are set out in the BSB's Handbook Part 4 Qualification Rules.
+This can be found at Annex A. Applications must be submitted to the Inn's Nominated Officer using the form prescribed by the Inn.

+38. The Inns will publish the names of all of those who are Called to the Bar.

+39. The fee applicable for Call to the Bar shall be determined by the individual Inn and will be reviewed annually.
+It will be published on each Inn's website along with the cost of other activities associated with Call to the Bar.

+40. All those Called on the same date shall rank in order of seniority from their date of admission to the Inn.

+41. The rules for the awarding of temporary Call are set out in the BSB's Handbook Part 4 Qualification Rules.
 Each Inn's process for the awarding of temporary Call can be found on their websites.
 An Inn will Call a successful applicant for temporary Call as soon as is practicable.

+42. Applicants for temporary Call must provide to their chosen Inn a completed application for temporary admission and Call as prescribed by the BSB.
+The Inn may ask for additional information.